rocjs/roc-package-web-app-react/GUIDE.md

 Please note that `roc dev` and `roc build && roc start` are two **very** different things.

-`dev` mode provies some extra useful utilities for discovering problems:
+`dev` mode provides some extra useful utilities for discovering problems:
 - [YellowBox](https://github.com/iamdustan/yellowbox-react) is installed and active for notifying about potential issues
 - [Redux devtools](https://github.com/gaearon/redux-devtools) are available on `ctrl+h` by default
 - [Browsersync](https://www.browsersync.io/) admin tool is running on port 3031 by default